 - The purpose of the stay could not be ascertained.

 - The person’s intention to return to his/her country of origin could not be ascertained.

 - Proof of sufficient means of sustenance in relation to period and form of stay or means to return to the country of origin or transit was not provided.

-- An alert has been issued for the purpose of refusing entry by
+- An alert has been issued to refuse entry by

 - The SIS

 - One or more Member State(s) consider the student to be a threat to public policy, international security, public health, or the international relations of one or more of the member states of the European Union.

 Step 5 Inform UBIS Admissions when and where you have applied and what the Embassy told you about your application and when you will be informed of the decision.
 Be sure to scan and send copies of all documentation submitted to the Embassy to the UBIS Admissions Office.